Our pioneering cohousing concept seamlessly marries the timeless ethos of sustainability with the innovative principles of Passivhaus.

 This thoughtful blend ensures that our cohousing vision not only honors the past but also paves the way for a sustainable, community-focused future.

-This Project presents the transformation of a redundant building in Budock Water into a beautiful residential dwelling.
+This project presents the transformation of a redundant barn in Budock Water into a beautiful residential dwelling.
 Retaining its rural character, this conversion thoughtfully enhances the building with a “swallow’s wing” roof design, incorporating solar PV panels and natural materials.

 The sustainable approach includes water harvesting and flood resilience measures, while the existing barn structure is retained with minimal alterations.
 Designed with sensitivity to the local environment, the project incorporates biodiversity gains and provides a discreet yet striking new home that complements the surrounding landscape.